SebGSX/AI-ML-Bootstrap/README.md

 ### Full Disclosure
 I am not an AI or ML expert.
 Prior to this project, I'd never coded in Python, worked with gRPC, or touched React/Next.
 I am an assembly, C/C++, and C# developer with experience with HTML, CSS, JS, TS, and Aurelia.
 Given that the majority of the subject matter was new to me, the project presented a wonderful opportunity to investigate the effectiveness of AI-assisted learning.

 For reference, I started work on 28 March 2023 and completed the work the evening of 18 April 2023.
 The work was done part-time in the evenings, on weekends, and on public holidays over exactly 3 weeks.
 End-to-end, everything took me roughly 130 hours.
+For context: from 28 March 2023 to 4 April 2023, I focused on hardware research, acquisition, and assembly along with the installation / upgrade of all needed software and firmware.
+Coding started the evening of 5 April 2023.

 #### A Note of Caution
 Please note that using a publicly accessible AI service like ChatGPT may not be permitted by your organisation for your day-to-day job.
 Such prohibition may be due to confidentiality as well as statutory and regulatory compliance reasons.
 I am neither an attorney nor qualified to give legal advice, I thus urge you to obtain advice as appropriate.